ivanprobst/thedailyquote/README.md

 * time the quote request and social updates

 tobf
-* scrolling fallback when resolution too small
-* check that all classic resolutions are good
 * simplify scaling, too much js
 * ie7+
 * fb sharing caching